liammagee/antarctic-cities-game-creator/README.md

 To run the unit tests, open a command line or terminal window, navigate to the repository directory, and run:

     npm t

+## Documentation

+The *docs/* directory includes two PDFs:

+- [Learn-with-Antarctic-Futures.pdf](docs/Learn-with-Antarctic-Futures.pdf): a resource pack for teachers and facilitators to use the game in group settings.
+- [model.pdf](docs/model.pdf): documentation about the underlying model the game (and terminal simulator) use.

+Code-level (API) documentation can be generated

+    npm run doc

 ## Running the Terminal Simulator